Examinations and Assessments

 Examination requires the student to sit an exam at a recognised test centre.
 Lists of these centers are available from the examining bodies and help is also available from the course providers.

-A Level and GCSE examinations are sat at a school or college as close to the students as possible.
+A Level and IGCSE examinations are sat at a school or college as close to the students as possible.
 Full details of how to register for exams and arrange to sit them are provided with the course packs and also available from the examination boards.

-GCSE examinations are sat in June and A Level examinations are sat in January (AS) and June (AS & A2).
+IGCSE examinations are sat in June and A Level examinations are sat in January (AS) and June (AS & A2).